anabatsh/PROTES/README.md

 **Mandatory arguments**:

 - `f` (function) - the target function `f(I)`, where input `I` is a 2D jax array of the shape `[samples, d]` (`d` is a number of dimensions of the function's input and `samples` is a batch size of requested multi-indices).
 The function should return 1D list or jax array or numpy array of the length equals to `samples` (the values of the target function for all provided multi-indices, i.e., the values of the optimized tensor).
+    > If the function returns `None`, the optimizer will immediately terminate normally (and the currently found approximation to the optimum will be returned).
+If the function returns an empty list or an empty array, the current iteration will be skipped and the function will be called again with a new batch of samples on the next iteration.
 - `d` (int) - number of tensor dimensions.
+    > For the slow function `protes_general` this argument is missing (instead, the dimension is determined by the length of argument `n`).
 - `n` (int) - mode size for each tensor's dimension.
+    > If the dimensions differ for different modes, then the slow function `protes_general` should be used, in which case this argument should be a list.

 **Optional arguments**: